 We also have a big focus on promoting the love of books and reading with our children and families.
 We invest a large amount of money on offering a wide range of books, well-resourced reading corners, Kindles and I-pads and links on our website to promote the love of reading.
 We were all extremely excited when we opened our new School Library last year and it has been a great success.

 English and topic skills are intertwined throughout the whole curriculum.
 This strong link ensures learning connections and high level literacy skills are evident in all areas.
 The large class portfolios and year group web notebooks shared on our website, give an insight into the outcomes gained by using this approach to learning.
 Mathematics and Science are also closely linked and used in this way.

 See the ‘Learning Challenge Curriculum Diagram.’
 We understand the importance of children being involved in asking questions and researching, presenting and making choices about their learning.
 All topics are posed as questions and children are involved in asking further questions and developing lines of enquiry, where possible.
 Stimulating introductions to learning and a significant amount of visits and visitors are used to ‘hook’ the children into their learning.
 These valuable first-hand experiences, combined with this approach, drives the engagement of our children and promotes a love of learning.

-Please click on the links below for more information about the curriculum content for each year group.
-Additional information (including photographs) is also available on the year group pages.
+Please click here to access the 'Class Pages' for more information about the curriculum content for each year group.
+Additional information (including topic web plans, photographs and learning notebooks) is also available on these year group pages.
 Please see your child's class teacher if you have any further questions regarding our school curriculum.